 Government e-Market Place (GeM): DGS&D or any other agency authorized by the Government will host an online Government e-Marketplace (GeM) for common use Goods and Services.
 DGS&D will ensure adequate publicity including periodic advertisement of the items to be procured through GeM for the prospective suppliers.
-The Procurement of Goods and Services by Departments will be mandatory for Goods or Services available on GeM.
-The credentials of suppliers on GeM shall be certified by DGS&D. The procuring authorities will certify the reasonability of rates.
-The GeM portal shall be utilized by the Government buyers for direct on-line purchases as under:-
+The Procurement of Goods and Services by State Govt. or Departments

 - i.
 Up to Rs.50,000/- (Rupees Fifty thousand) through any of the available suppliers on the GeM, meeting the requisite quality, specification and delivery period; - ii.
 Above Rs.50,000/- (Rupees Fifty thousand) and up to Rs.30,00,000/- (Rupees thirty lakh) through the GeM Seller having lowest price amongst the available sellers, of at least three different manufacturers, on GeM, meeting the requisite quality, specification and delivery period.
-The tools for online bidding and online reverse auction available on GeM can be used by the Buyer if decided by the competent authority; - iii.
-Above Rs.30,00,000/- (Rupees Thirty Lakh) through the supplier having lowest price meeting the requisite quality, specification and delivery period after mandatorily obtaining bids, using online bidding or reverse auction tool provided on GeM; - iv.
+The tools for online bidding and online reverse auction available on GeM can be used by the Buyer if decided by the competent authority - iii.
+Above Rs.30,00,000/- (Rupees Thirty Lakh) through the supplier having lowest price meeting the requisite quality, specification and delivery period after mandatorily obtaining bids, using online bidding or reverse auction tool provided on GeM;

+- iv.
 The invitation for the online e-bidding/reverse auction will be available to all the existing Sellers or other Sellers registered on the portal and who have offered their goods/ services under the particular product/service category, as per terms and conditions of GeM; - v.
 The above mentioned monetary ceiling is applicable only for purchases made through GeM.
-For purchases, if any, outside GeM, relevant GFR Rules shall apply; - vi.
+For purchases, if any, outside GeM, relevant GFR,2017 Rules shall apply; - vi.
 The Government Buyers may ascertain the reasonableness of prices before placement of order using the Business Analytics (BA) tools available on GeM including the Last Purchase Price on GeM, Department's own Last Purchase Price; etc. - vii.
-A demand for goods shall not be divided into small quantities to make piecemeal purchases to avoid procurement through L-1 Buying/bidding/reverse auction on GeM or the necessity of obtaining the sanction of higher authorities required with reference to the estimated value of the total demand.
+A demand for goods shall not be divided into small quantities to make piecemeal purchases to avoid procurement through L-1 Buying/bidding/reverse auction on - viii.
+GeM or the necessity of obtaining the sanction of higher authorities required with reference to the estimated value of the total demand.

 It may be noted that unlike Rate Contracts, the responsibility of reasonableness of rate for procurements from GeM portal does not lie with DGS&D. It is the responsibility of the Procuring Entity to do due diligence for ensuring reasonableness of rates.
-Further for procurement through GeM, all formalities as per DFPRT to be followed.
+Further for procurement through GeM, all formalities as per DFPRT,2017 to be followed.

-3.10.6 Gem Portal: https://gem.gov.in.
+4.14.6 Gem Portal: https://gem.gov.in.
 Detailed instructions for user organization registration, supplier registration, listing of products, terms and conditions, online bidding, reverse auction, demand aggregation, call centre, etc. are available on this portal.